Chenilles-Network/chenilles-network.github.io/concepts.md

 There are still Layer 1 transactions involved in normal operations, but only to open and close a State Channel, and possibly to deposit additional assets into the channel or withdraw assets from it, through partial settlements.
+This is clear evidence that in general a Decentralized Application (DApp) is much more than a smart contract, which is only the on-chain part.
+The many people in the industry who are focused on the sole “smart contracts” are utterly missing the point.

 Each participant’s off-chain code responsible for all these normal operations, most of them off-chain.
 But the off-chain code is also responsible for handling